 § Let us have a minimal Margin of Safety – 20%

-These data’s are considered with the last year performance.
+These data are considered with last year’s performance.
 The FY2020-21 performance in terms of earnings will be even worse.
-Amid all the COVID situations, we have taken previous years data.
+Amid all the COVID situations, we have taken the previous year’s data.
 Even with those earnings,

 INTRINSIC VALUE = 1010 (without any margin of safety)

 So, considering the earning of FY2019-20, the perfect value to purchase the stock is around 800-1010.
 So, you can understand the price at which the D Mart is traded is almost two times the intrinsic value.

 When you invest in any growing share without valuation, you will end up in the trap of the Greater Fool theory.

 § Higher than Industry revenue growth.
 29.9% growth in the last 5 years compared to the industry of 19.99%

 § Increasing Market Share.
 In the last 5 years, the market share has increased from 49.05% to 75.92%

 § Net Income is higher than the industry with 43.79% vs 32.76% in the last 5 years